 Images: Getty images / courtneyk / Monty Rakusen

-Tim explains, “scientists are very object-oriented in terms of the way they think about their research, but the SDL approach encourages them to focus on the value it creates for people, rather than just getting a research paper published."
+“Scientists are very object-oriented in terms of the way they think about their research but the SDL approach encourages them to focus on the value it creates for people,” Tim explains.

-"Participants in these programs are about ten times more likely to see their research in use – a huge increase in impact,” says Tim.
+"Participants in these programs are about 10 times more likely to see their research in use – a huge increase in reach and impact."

-"If we combine co-creating experimentation with our stakeholders, we can be more confident that any new product or service we launch will create value for people and will be a success”.
+"If we combine co-creating experimentation with our stakeholders, we can be more confident that any new product or service we launch will create value for people and be a success.”

 Image: Getty images / Yuichiro Chino